 To keep these values firmly in our sights every day, they are part of our weekly meetings in which we reflect on how our current projects are contributing to fulfilling them.
 We have also trained up value ambassadors from different teams to be role models and designated contacts who ensure that the work we are doing together is centred around our values.
-Transparency is Queen (and King) By sharing vital information internally and publicly, we hold ourselves accountable for our actions.
-Thus we ensure fairness and fidelity to our mission.
-Let's do this together We shape Tomorrow as a team.
-By supporting each other and by being honest and empathic we will reach our ambitious goals.
 Welcome to our Community We engage with our users and further stakeholders at eye level and invite them to actively participate.
 Their needs help us to guide our actions.
-Tomorrow Sustainability Report 2020 Foreword Mission Company culture Carbon Footprint Fairness Impact